 The therapeutic application of music to cognitive, sensory, and motor dysfunctions due to neurologic disease of the human nervous system.
 Treatment techniques are based on the scientific knowledge of music perception and production and the effects of nonmusical brain and behavior functions.

-NMT was researched and developed by the Academy of Neurologic Music Therapy in Fort Collins, Colorado.
-The first certification program of NMT was held in 1999.
-Since then, Neurologic Music Therapy has seen rapid growth in healthcare.
+NMT was researched and developed by the R.F.
+Unkefer Academy of Neurologic Music Therapy®.
+Formalized training in NMT began in 1999 to advance the professional education and understanding of the scientific and evidence-based practice of NMT.
+Since then, NMT has seen rapid growth in healthcare.

 HOW IT WORKS